flutter/flutter/dev/devicelab/README.md

 draw_rect.canvaskit.totalUiFrame.average	6832.00 (13.16%)	7932.00 (0.34%)	0.86x
 ```

-The outpout contains averages and noises for each score.
+The output contains averages and noises for each score.
 More importantly, it
 contains the speed-up value, i.e. how much _faster_ is the local engine than
 the default engine.
 Values less than 1.0 indicate a slow-down.
 For example,
 0.5x means the local engine is twice as slow as the default engine, and 2.0x